ChamiLamelas/Music_Tab_Project/README.md

 E|-8--|
 ```

+**Rests:** To indicate rests, place timing symbols above the string lines with no fret numbers below it.
+This is because fret numbers on string lines are interpreted as notes.
+This may be necessary for you to do because the program expects all measures to have a length of a whole note (or 1 in terms of the program) if timing is supplied.

+**WARNING:** If you put a timing symbol above a measure bar line, the program will *interpret that as a rest also* which you probably do not desire.

 ## Using the Configuration File

 I have added this section before running the program because it is essential to understand how the configuration file - which is called "tabReaderCONFIG.config" - works (and how you may need to change it) before trying to run the program.